kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

   - **Type-Level:** Constructs a Type AST, verifies validity using the existing `Validator`, and infers the result type using the existing `Matcher` (for Select).
 - **Immutability:** The API is immutable.
 Every method call returns a new instance of the builder with updated state.
 - **Fragment-Based:** Unlike the monolithic `parser` which expects a full query, builders accept query fragments (e.g., `.join('LEFT JOIN users ...')`, `.where('id > 5')`).
-- **Schema-Driven:** Builders are initialized with a `DatabaseSchema`, which drives all type inference.
+- **Schema-Driven:** Builders are initialized with a `DatabaseSchema` type parameter, which drives all type inference.
+The schema exists only at the type level and is not passed or used at runtime.

 ### 1.2.
 Condition Tree